tyrelh/personal-site-nextjs/posts/shipping-ecs-fargate-logs-to-datadog-with-firelens-and-what-broke.md

 The API key lives in Secrets Manager and ECS injects it through `secretOptions`, so it never lands in the task definition JSON or in state.
 The `:api_key::` suffix pulls a single key out of a JSON secret: the format is `<arn>:<json-key>:<version-stage>:<version-id>`, and the trailing colons are the empty version fields.
 It's in the [AWS docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data-tutorial.html), but it's easy to skim past, and getting it wrong gives you a container that won't start with a message about the secret, not the format.

 Logs showed up in Datadog within minutes.
-It really was that easy, right up until Saturday.
+It really was that easy, until Saturday.

 ## Breakage #1: our tags weren't applied (except they were)